cartercompbio/PSTP_bootcamp_2024/Using_HPC.md

 - Regularly save your notebook to prevent losing your work.
 - Jupyter notebooks autosave, but it's a good habit to manually save as well.

-#### Exit Jupyter Notebook:
-- When you're finished, you can close the browser tab.
-- To completely shut down the Jupyter server, return to your terminal and press Ctrl+C.

-#### Deactivate the Conda Environment:
-- After exiting Jupyter, deactivate your Conda environment by typing `conda deactivate` in your terminal.
-This will return you to your base environment or system shell.